akbinod/gatech-ml-2/readme.md

 <h3>Code Organization</h3>
 <p>
 The various Solver and Algorithm classes implement all the code required by this assignment.
-Code for Assignment 1 has been left in, I did not have the time to examine what was safe to remove.
+Code for Assignment 1 has been left in.

 The files to review are:
 BaseSolver (base class for implementing a solution to one of the problems)